SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 In a [interview](http://www.vogue.com/article/star-quality-jennifer-lawrence-hunger-games) with Vogue, Jennifer Lawrence, the highest paid actress in the world today, once said, with some hesitation, that she "always knew that [she] was going to be famous."
 To the list of characteristics I would then also add, a certain belief in their own predestination. <!-- an inextinguishable belief? -->

-Notice also that today Jeff Bezos is the owner of Blue Origin, one of the two leading space exploration companies, and Alphabet is the industry leader in the self-driving car space.
+Notice also that, today, Jeff Bezos is the owner of Blue Origin, one of the two leading space exploration companies, and Alphabet is the industry leader in the self-driving car space.
 Evidently, Bezos' early interest in space colonization and Page's attraction to autonomous cars weren't fake passions, but deeply-seated ambitions - visions for how the future should look like that they acted on as soon as they got the chance. <!-- While being the CEOs of $400+ billion companies definitely helps... -->

 While their biographies may sound impressive, none of these accomplishments are particularly uncommon, and I challenge you to hold the founders of your potential employer to the same high standard.
 Can you write a 2-sentence bio of each of the founders that reflects a similar caliber of achievement?